SudTechnology/hello-sud-plus-android/project/QuickStart/README_en.md

 # 3. QuickStart
 - Please use the QuickStart project to run.
-- QuickStart uses SudMGPWrapper for quick integration of games.
+- QuickStart uses SudGIPWrapper for quick integration of games.
 - Quick integration documentation: [StartUp-Android](https://docs.sud.tech/en-US/app/Client/StartUp-Android.html) and [StartUp-iOS](https://docs.sud.tech/en-US/app/Client/StartUp-iOS.html).
--  `QuickStartGameViewModel`  is responsible for login (App getCode), SudMGP.initSDK, and SudMGP.loadMG.
+-  `QuickStartGameViewModel`  is responsible for login (App getCode), SudGIP.initSDK, and SudGIP.loadMG.
 -  `GameActivity`  is responsible for adding the game view.
 -  `QuickStart Server`  [hello-sud-java](https://github.com/SudTechnology/hello-sud-java) for login (App getCode to obtain short-term token code). `If you cannot access the code repository, please contact SUD to add your GitHub account.`